zuojie/MachineLearningCases/Cluster/README.md

 * clusters.py is the clustering algorithm lib, including function to visualitions of the cluster result
 * get_weibo_dat.py is the crawler to get the weibo user's info data
 * weibo_cluster.py is responsible for preprocessing the data and invoking clustering function and drawing dendrogram.
-* source data is inclusive under data directory
+* source data is inclusive under the data directory
 * weibo_cluster.jpg is the clustering result

 ___